 Let’s Do More to Help Pets Like Derby

-As stories of the Falconbridge fire spread, the Eno team learned that the need for pet oxygen kits extended way beyond Bull City.
+As the story spread about the Falconbridge fire, the Eno team learned that the need for pet oxygen kits extended way beyond Bull City.

 So we kept raising money and matching funds.
-Thanks to the generosity of our Eno family, we’ve donated eight more kits to date, to the fire departments of Bahama (three kits), Creedmoor (two kits), Lebanon (two kits), and Redwood (one kit).
+Thanks to the generosity of our Eno family, we’ve donated 11 more kits to date, to the fire departments of…

-With the 14 for Durham, that makes 22 pet oxygen kits donated in total.
+With the 14 kits for Durham, that makes 25 pet oxygen kits donated in total.
 Now every fire truck in every one of these communities is outfitted with these life-saving devices.

 But there are still many city and volunteer squads that need our help.
 We want to keep going until every station in the state has pet oxygen kits at the ready.
 We raise funds and match every dollar.

 Derby spent several days at Veterinary Referral Hospital getting excellent medical care and receiving bath after bath to cleanse his skin and coat of smoke.